39th Air Base Wing: World War II

 Established as the 39th Bombardment Group as a pre-World War II B-17 Flying Fortress bomb group, activated at Fort Douglas, Utah in January 1941.
 After training, was assigned to Gieger Field, Washington as part of the Army Air Corps Northwest Air District in July.
 After the Pearl Harbor Attack, the group initially flew antisubmarine patrols along the Northwest Pacific Coastline.

 Reassigned to II Bomber Command at Davis–Monthan Field, Arizona in February 1942 where the group became a B-17 Operational Training (OTU) unit for newly formed heavy bomb groups; later a Replacement Training Unit (RTU) for replacement bomber crew members.
 Inactivated on 1 April 1944 with the end of heavy bomber training.

-Reactivated the same day at Smoky Hill Army Airfield, Kansas as a Very Heavy B-29 Superfortress bomb group, began training under Second Air Force for deployment to the Asiatic-Pacific Theater.
+Reactivated the same day at Smoky Hill Army Airfield, Kansas as a Very Heavy B-29 Superfortress bomb group, it began training under Second Air Force for deployment to the Asiatic-Pacific Theater.
 During April and the early part of May 1944, personnel was being assigned to the new Group in small numbers, but no aircraft were yet available.
 Four squadrons, the 60th, 61st, 62d and 402d were assigned to the group.
 On 10 May the 402d was inactivated due to personnel shortages, with its assets redistributed to other squadrons in the group.
 On 15 May the group was reassigned to Dalhart Army Airfield, Texas where the ground echelon was formed, and the operational squadrons trained with old II Bomber Command B-17s.
 In August, the unit returned to Smoky Hill where limited B-29 training was begun while waiting for the 499th Bomb Group to complete training and deploy to the Pacific.

 Full-time training was finally initiated in October 1944 and ground school instruction began for all men of the unit.
 In January 1945, the air echelon deployed to Batista Army Airfield, Cuba for flying and bombing training.
 The ground echelon departed on 8 January for Seattle, where it embarked on the S. S. Howell Lykes for North Field, Guam.
 In the meantime, the air echelon had returned from Cuba and the Group was in the last stages of preparation for the ferrying of personnel and the new operational B-29s received from Boeing-Wichita.